 - Contact Improvisation, Movement Language & Physical Theatre

 - Evaluation Week

-Our second term is delivered by our team of associate specialists.
-Each practitioner works with our students on intensive, week long residencies.
-The term is delivered over 12 weeks with the following units of study being explored:
+Our second term is delivered by our team of associate specialists who work with our students on intensive residencies.
+The following units of study being explored:

 - Business Week

 - Meisner Technique

 - Acting for Screen